Hitting the 403 forbidden error while scraping with Axios gets your scraper stuck. But there are ways out.

 // Set the premium proxy parameter as your password

-password: 'premium-proxy=true'
+password: 'premium_proxy=true'

 },